 (1) Net sales are classified by location of the Company entity.
-For example,
+For example, products sold through Ingram Alliance or the U.S. Export Division are classified as United States sales.

 The following table sets forth certain items from the Company's Consolidated Statement of Income as a percentage of net sales, for each of the periods indicated.